Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.46 - March 3rd, 2020
+    * There's a new interface for our Premium API users available at `https://api.blockchair.com/premium`.
+It's now possible to buy and extend a subscription using this interface as well as to track some basic stats.
+Subscription extending is not available for existing customers with custom plans, please contact us at <info@blockchair.com> if you'd like to have an automated interface.
 * v.2.0.45 - February 6th, 2020
     * New endpoint to track halvening events: `https://api.blockchair.com/tools/halvening`.
 Documentation: https://blockchair.com/api/docs#link_511
 * v.2.0.44 - January 28th, 2020